tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/创建集群_intl_en.md

 [](id:ConfigureCVM)
 #### CVM configuration
-1. In the “CVM Configuration” step, configure a CVM based on the following information, as shown below:
+1. In the **CVM Configuration** step, configure a CVM based on the following information.
 ![](https://main.qcloudimg.com/raw/24a166447e301672141a4f2257d7a206.png)
  - **Container Directory**: check this option to set up the container and image storage directory.
 We recommend that you store to the data disk, such as `/var/lib/docker`.
  - **Security Group**: the security group works as a firewall to control network access of the CVM.
 The following settings are supported:
     - Create and bind the default security group.
 You can preview the default security group rules.
-    - Add security group to configure custom security group rules according to your actual needs.
+    - Add a security group to configure custom security group rules according to your actual needs.
     For details, see [TKE Security Group Settings](https://intl.cloud.tencent.com/document/product/457/9084).
  - **Login Method**: three login methods are available.
     - **SSH Key Pair**: a key pair is a pair of parameters generated by an algorithm.
 Compared to regular passwords, it is a more secure way to log in to a CVM.
 For details, see [SSH Key](https://intl.cloud.tencent.com/document/product/213/6092).